What’s the best place to retire in Thailand?

 If the retiree is not in the country when the report is due, the counting for the 90-days will start again upon re-entry to Thailand.

 On a Thailand retirement visa you are not allowed to do any work not even voluntary.
-To work in Thailand you need a Business Visa to get a work permit.
-However, you can get a work permit if you hold a marriage visa
+To work in Thailand you need a Business Visa or marriage visa to get a work permit.

 If you plan to travel out of Thailand more than 3 times during the year of your visa validity, you should apply for a multi re-entry permit after your visa is issued.

-If you did not choose a multi re-entry permit, and you plan to travel out of Thailand and return, you will need to apply for a re-entry permit each time.
+If you plan to travel out of Thailand and return, you will need to apply for a re-entry permit each time or if you will travel out of the country more than twice, apply for a multi re-entry permit.
 Failing to do this will result in your visa being cancelled.

 Importation of Household Effects